oliverschwendener/ueli/README.md

 ### Installer / Zip

-> Note: because the executables are not signed Windows will probably prevent you from executing the installer or the program itself.
-You can click "Run anyway" to install/run the program.

 * Download the latest version [here](https://github.com/oliverschwendener/ueli/releases)
 * Run the installer or unzip
 * Run the application

+> Note: because the executables are not signed Windows will probably prevent you from executing the installer or the program itself.
+You can click "Run anyway" to install/run the program.

 ### Installing via chocolatey repository

-> Chocolatey is a package manager for Windows and ueli is in the official repository!
-Please see https://chocolatey.org on how to set choco up!

 * Open a powershell with administration rights (Right click on your start button and click `Windows PowerShell (Admin)`
 * Type `choco install ueli`
 * Accept the upcoming prompt by entering `y` or run above command with `-y` switch
 * Run the application

-## Quick tutorial

-* Press the global hot key to show/hide the window (default is `alt+space`)
-* Start typing a program name
-* Press `Enter` to launch the program

 ## Features

 ### Program search

 * You can search for installed programs
-* Use the arrow keys to scroll up and down
-* Presss `Enter` to launch the selected program
+* Press `Enter` to launch the selected program

 ![Feature Program search](img/doc/features/ueli-feature-programs.png)